nus-cs2103/website-base/schedule/index.md

 {% if week_num == "1" %}
 <box type="info" dismissible>

-Information relevant to the week's {{ "lecture" if tic4001 or tic4002 else "tutorial" }} will appear in this tab.
+Information relevant to the week's tutorial will appear in this tab.
 </box>
 {% endif %}
 <include src="tutorial-{{ course | lower }}-fragment.md" optional />